UjwalStha9/Ujwal_Stha/README.md

 - 🌱 I’m currently learning **Javascript**

 <h1>Why I Want to Join the Developer's Community</h1>
 <h3>I want to join the developer's community to learn and expand my skills and knowledge in software development.
-Also i want to deal with real life problems.</h3>
+Also I want to deal with real life problems.</h3>